frankiannelli/serverless-workshop/attendee-reference.md

 ## Plugins 🔌

+Plugins are custom code to add functionality

-let's add a plugin to test offline
+Let's add a plugin to test our stack offline

 ```
 npm init -y